How to have a perfect lawn and give your grass a lush facelift in 7 easy steps

 Updated on

-Looking for some lawn care tips to help give your grass a new lease of life in the summer months?
+Looking for some lawn care tips to help you achieve the perfect lawn over the summer months?
 With our gardens getting minimal attention over the colder months, our lawns are looking more than a little worse for wear.
 The water-logged ground has caused the grass to die back and then, under those stormy deluges, weeds have jumped in where once there was a beautiful bed of green.

 Now the weather’s beginning to warm, it’s time to give your lawn a little TLC to get it back to its luscious, juicy best.
 Follow all of these easy, step-by-step lawn care tips and your grass will also be far healthier, so it’ll cope better with whatever else the year may throw at it.